jesse-gonzalez/gitops-nai-llm/README.md

   sourceRef:
     kind: GitRepository
     name: flux-system
-  path: ./apps/staging
+  path: ./workloads/staging
   prune: true
   wait: true
 ```

-Note that with `path: ./apps/staging` we configure Flux to sync the staging Kustomize overlay and
+Note that with `path: ./workloads/staging` we configure Flux to sync the staging Kustomize overlay and
-with `dependsOn` we tell Flux to create the infrastructure items before deploying the apps.
+with `dependsOn` we tell Flux to create the infrastructure items before deploying the workloads.

 Fork this repository on your personal GitHub account and export your GitHub access token, username and repo name: